 You can even try out all the Lonely Planet guidebooks as free downloads for a month!
 After that, it’s just a small monthly fee if you decide to keep the service.

 [disclosure: Travel Lemming may receive a small commission, at no additional cost to you, if you use any affiliate links in this post.
-You don’t have to use my links, but doing so helps keep this blog going]
+You don’t have to use my links, but it is a totally free way to keep this blog going]

 Getting electronic access to the Lonely Planet travel guidebook library as downloads is actually fairly simple:

-First, Join Amazon Kindle’s Unlimited 30-Day Free Trial.
+First, Click here to activate Amazon Kindle’s Unlimited 30-Day Free Trial.
 It’s free for the first 30-days and an excellent value after that.